Airbus BelugaXL: Testing

 The first BelugaXL rolled off the assembly line on 4 January 2018, unpainted and without engines.
 Fewer than 1,000 flight test hours were planned for its certification campaign.
 After fitting its Rolls-Royce Trent 700 engines, it was ground tested for months to assess its systems operation, while bench tests in Toulouse and Hamburg, on flight simulators and in laboratories, simulated flight loads on full-scale copies of specific joints between the upper bubble and the lower fuselage, clearing the aircraft for flight, then type certification.

 In March 2018, the first BelugaXL (MSN1824) was having its engines fitted, while the second (MSN1853) was 30% converted.
 After successful landing gear and flight-control system checks, MSN1824 was to be fuelled and ground tested.
 The third was expected to begin its conversion before the end of 2018.
 MSN1853 was to be first operational in 2019, after proving work in 11 European stations, while MSN1824 flight instrumentation was to be disassembled.
 It was rolled out with its Rolls-Royce Trent 700 engines but no winglets in April 2018.

 It passed the ground vibration test in early June 2018, with Office National d'Etudes et de Recherches Aérospatiales (ONERA) and Deutsches Zentrum für Luft- und Raumfahrt (DLR) measuring its dynamic behaviour compared to flight envelope theoretical models.
 The flight-test programme was expected to last 600 hours.
 The second aircraft had its lower fuselage completed by mid-June, before upper shell structural work and freight door fitting after summer, for completion by September or October.
 The first flight was on 19 July 2018, from Blagnac, Toulouse, France.
 In February 2019, the first aircraft flew to various destinations, including Airbus's wing plants in Bremen, Germany and Broughton, Wales.

-The first BelugaXL to enter service was the second aircraft built, which rolled out on 19 March 2019; the first test aircraft will be retro-fitted after certification.
+The first BelugaXL to enter service was the second aircraft built, which rolled out on 19 March 2019; the first test aircraft was to be retro-fitted after certification.

-The second aircraft (MSN1853) commenced flight-testing on 15 April, and by then, the first (MSN1824) had completed more than 140 test flights over 500 hours, the final stage before certification.
+The second aircraft (MSN1853) commenced flight testing on 15 April, and by then, the first (MSN1824) had completed more than 140 test flights over 500 hours, the final stage before certification.

 A third airframe was undergoing conversion, expected to last until the fourth quarter of 2019, for delivery in 2020.
 Operations were expected to start with two XLs in the second half of 2019.

 After more than 200 flight tests over 700 hours, the BelugaXL received its European Aviation Safety Agency (EASA) type certification on 13 November 2019.

 The last two BelugaXLs to be produced are expected to have 180-minute ETOPS approval, allowing them to be used for transatlantic flights, typically to transport satellites to North American launch sites.
 As of February 2021, tests were being conducted to gain approval for the XL's autoland capacity.

 Operations

-Airbus started operating the first BelugaXL on 9 January 2020; all six freighters are expected to be operating by the end of 2023, while the previous A300-600STs are to be phased out from 2021.
+Airbus started operating the first BelugaXL on 9 January 2020, with all six freighters scheduled to be operating by the end of 2023, and the previous A300-600STs phased out as of 2021.